 NorthLink Ferries also operate car ferry services from Scrabster in Caithness to Stromness on Orkney, which takes around an hour and a half.

 You can also get to Orkney with Pentland Ferries who run a car ferry from Gills Bay, near John o' Groats, to St Margaret's Hope in South Ronaldsay (just over 1 hour).
 This is also the greenest way to travel to Orkney as their new purpose built catamaran, MV Alfred, is the most environmentally friendly passenger ferry of its size in Scotland.
 In summertime, John o' Groats Ferries offer a passenger ferry service from John o' Groats to Burwick, South Ronaldsay.
 Many of the Orkney Islands are linked by services run by Orkney Ferries.

 Ferries are popular so make sure you book in advance.
 You'll find you can book Northlink Ferries or Pentland Ferries directly with the companies.

 Ferries in other areas

 There are also numerous small operators running day excursion trips around Scotland's coast and islands.
-Find more information in our listings, or check out our tours section for more ideas about what to see around the stunning Scottish coast.
+Find more ferry operators in Scotland or check out our tours section for more ideas about what to see around the stunning Scottish coast.